 To help identify birds you see, we recommend the Merlin Bird ID app for your smartphone.
 This is a Cornell Lab app, which works directly with their bird counting app eBird.
 If you identify a bird with Merlin Bird ID, you’ll be automatically asked if you want to add it to your eBird count.
 Learn more and get the free Merlin Bird ID app.

 Happier Tip: Install and try out the apps before you want to start your count, so you’re confident and ready to start counting when it counts.

 First win: we believe that birding makes people happier.
 Why?
 We plan on posting a detailed article about why birding makes you happier soon.
 Until then: birding makes you feel connected to nature, which is established to make us happier.
 Birding with others makes you feel connected to people, which is also nice.
 And while you’re focused on all the intriguing, light-weight, and speedy things birds do, you probably forgot all your worries for a little while.

 Secondly, you’ll be participating in a global online citizen-science project (aka community science), which means you’ll be doing something meaningful and helpful for science, for birds, and for our planet – while feeling connected to people everywhere.
 That makes you a winner.

 Third: we are giving away actual prizes.
 While we’re in no way associated with the organizers of the Great Backyard Bird Count, we think it’s such a great idea that we’d like to motivate people to participate by offering prizes.
 Also we’re curious about which birds you see in your neck of the woods in February.

 - 1st prize – a “Take a Break.
 Go outside.
-Have fun.” shoulder bag + a Happier Place notebook set (3 notebooks)
+Have fun.” shoulder bag + one Happier Place Hat (winners choice: Trucker, Corduroy, Bucket, Cadet, Beanie…)

-- 2nd prize – a Happier Place notebook set (3 notebooks)
+- 2nd prize – a Happier Place magnet set

 Share Your Birdwatching Photos and Win Some More